fjvallarino/monomer/tasks.md

   - Add scroll focus following
   - Resize called multiple times after window resize?
     - Not a bug (there were two dropdowns besides the main scroll, hence the three logged resizes)
+  - Add examples
+    - Todo List
+      - Use scroll
+      - Scroll should auto-scroll to focus
+  - Add combinator to affect size factor only
+    - Discarded.
+A combinator (CmbResizeFactorDim) already exists

 - Pending
   - Add header in all files, indicating license and documenting what the module does
     - Add license for used fonts, etc
   - Add examples
-    - Todo List
-      - Use scroll
-      - Scroll should auto-scroll to focus
     - Validate nested structures update correctly when disabling/enabling parent
     - Fetch content from url, show rows of data with embedded images
     - Composite example